kleppem/data_scripts/README.md

 --> search PubMed.
 All you need is a query term!

 World_heatmap_PubMed.py
---> Create a world map illustrating the origin of publications
+--> create a world map illustrating the origin of publications

 Twitter_search_POST.py
 --> use Twitter API to query tweets

 Twitter_coordinates_country_map.py
--->
+--> create a world map illustrating the origin of tweets

 Twitterstream_no_storage.py
 Twitterstream.py